anderbellstudios/pop-pixie/DEVELOPMENT.md

 Public fields should only have default values if the script will be used in multiple scenes or prefabs.
 For scripts that are used in only one place, do not provide default values.

-Public fields should come before private fields, separated by a blank line.

 ```cs
 public class MyClass : MonoBehvaiour {
   public float Speed;